 There’s no denying the seductive power of Puglia’s coastline, where white stone architecture and craggy coves set off an astonishingly-vivid sea.
 As Puglia’s biggest transportation hub, Bari offers a tantalizing number of day trips.
 Entire regions beckon, from the Valle d’Itria and Salento to the south, Murgia and Gargano to the north, or Gravina and Basilicata inland.
-On the other hand, travel time makes a number of destinations difficult to reach in a single day.
 We’ve listed some of the best options for travel via public transportation, along with logistical information.

 Many a trip to Puglia begins with seeing a picture of Polignano’s white buildings perched on a cliff over the sea.
 With views of the water from practically every street, Pogliano developed into a resort town early on.
 In spite of pebbles in lieu of sand, the Cala Porto (a.k.a.
 Lama Monachile) is nearly always packed.
 Plenty of other delectable coves within walking distance provide access to the crystalline waters, so dedicated swimmers won’t be disappointed.
 South of town, a promenade stretches high above the water.

 TrenItalia runs several dozen trains per day from Bari; travel time to Polignano a Mare is about 35 minutes.
 The station is about 10 minutes’ walk from the historic center.

 Monopoli features plenty of sand, rocks, and ledges for sunning and swimming, but it remains more down-to-earth than its neighbor Polignano a Mare.
 The harbor includes four distinct coves, including several with iconic blue fishing boats, one with a beach, and another with a small castle.
 There’s also a more modern harbor, evidence that the town runs on more than tourism.
 Nonetheless, Monopoli felt nearly as busy as Polignano, although that may have been due to the film festival underway during our visit.